-You can file a complaint with the Chancellor of Justice if you suspect that an authority, public official or some other person performing a public duty has acted unlawfully or failed to fulfil their obligations.
+You can file a complaint with the Chancellor of Justice if you suspect that the President of the Republic, the Government, a ministry, a minister, an authority, public official or some other person performing a public duty has acted unlawfully or failed to fulfil their obligations.
 Anyone can file a complaint.

 The Chancellor of Justice does not provide legal advice to complainants.

 The authorities under the supervision authority of the Chancellor of Justice include:

 - authorities in the wellbeing services counties, such as the boards and committees of the wellbeing services counties and joint municipal authorities

 - municipal authorities, such as the boards and committees of municipalities and joint municipal authorities.